 Define D (b54b53...b49) as the decimal number corresponding to b54b53...b49, where b54 is the most significant bit, and b49 is the least significant bit.
-Within the STA resource group, OFDM symbol 0 to D (b54b53...b49)-1 are used for dedicated signaling or feedback transmission, and the transmission format is independent of the indication in Table 56.
+Within the STA resource group, OFDM symbol 0 to D (b54b53...b49)-1 are used for dedicated signaling or feedback transmission, and the transmission format is independent of the indication in Section 1.7.4.2.

 The indication of the common signaling/feedback channel is shown in the following chapters.